aig-upf/pacman-eutopia/contest/CONTEST.md

 Each agent has 1 second to return each action.
 Each move which does not return within one second will incur a warning.
 After three warnings, or any single move taking more than 3 seconds, the game is forfeit.

-There will be an initial start-up allowance of 15 seconds (use the `registerInitialState` function).
+There will be an initial start-up allowance of 15 seconds (use the `register_initial_state` function).

 If you agent times out or otherwise throws an exception, an error message will be present in the log files, which you can download from the results page (see below).